agaetr

 Shaarli (output)

 Install and set up the Shaarli-Client.
+If you already have pipx, this can be as simple as pipx install shaarli-client.
 Make sure you set up the configuration file for the client properly.
 Place the location of the binary into agaetr.ini.

 Wallabag (output)

 Install and set up Wallabag-cli.
+If you already have pipx, this can be as simple as pipx install wallabag-client.
 Place the location of the binary into agaetr.ini.

 Note that shorteners and wallabag don’t get along all the time.